Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 When viewed together, the sequence may reflect a broader expansion of scope.

-The connection between individual decisions and overall trajectory is not always explicit at the time those decisions are made.
+The connection between individual decisions and the overall trajectory is not explicit at the time those decisions are made.

-In practice, such checkpoints are not always defined with precision.
+In practice, those checkpoints are not always sharply defined.

 In the absence of a structural pause, progression becomes the default.